tmoesl/lead-conversion-prediction/README.md

 - **Optimized Strategies**: Tailored marketing and engagement based on actionable insights.

 **Actionable Recommendations**
-- **Improve Website Engagement**: Enhance user experience with interactive features like live chat and personalized recommendations.
+- **Boost Website Engagement**: Enhance user experience with interactive features (live chat, recommendations).
-- **Promote Profile Completion**: Use gamification and incentives to encourage users to complete their profiles, boosting conversion rates.
+- **Promote Profile Completion**: Use gamification and incentives to drive profile completion and conversions.
-- **Focus on Effective Channels**: Prioritize website and email interactions while refining less efficient channels like print and digital media.
+- **Focus on Effective Channels**: Prioritize website and email interactions over less efficient channels.
-- **Leverage Referral Programs**: Expand referral strategies to capitalize on their high conversion effectiveness (67.7%).
+- **Leverage Referral Programs**: Expand referral strategies to capitalize on their high conversion rate (67.7%).
-- **Continuous Model Improvement**: Regularly update models to adapt to user behavior and ensure sustained performance.
+- **Continuous Model Improvement**: Regularly update models to adapt to user behavior and maintain performance.

 ## Table of Contents